 How To Choose A Good Sub-Niche

-I could write quite a long post about choosing a good niche (which I will do and will link to from this section once I’ve written it), but for now here are a few tips and resources you can use to check if your sub-niche idea does have a steady or growing interest.
+I could write quite a long post about choosing a good niche (which I will link to from this section once I’ve written it).
+But for now, here are a few tips and resources to check if your sub-niche idea does have a growing, or at least steady interest.

 Use Google Trends